onap/policy-parent/docs/development/devtools/apex-s3p.rst

 Summary
 +++++++

-Multiple policies were executed in a multi threaded fashion for both stability and performance tests.
+Multiple policies were executed in a multi-threaded fashion for both stability and performance tests.
 Both tests ran smoothly without any issues.